reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 });
 ```

-`useActionState` accepts a function (the "Action"), and returns a new Action to call.
+`useActionState` accepts a function (the "Action"), and returns a wrapped Action to call.
 This works because Actions compose.
-When the new Action is called, `useActionState` will return the last result of the Action as `data`, and the pending state of the Action as `pending`.
+When the wrapped Action is called, `useActionState` will return the last result of the Action as `data`, and the pending state of the Action as `pending`.

 <Note>